simplocms/docs/docs/modules/for-grid-editor.md

 ## Implementation

 Now it's important to decide for which purpose you will use your new Grid Editor module.
 When you will check default SIMPLO CMS modules for Grid Editor, you can notice that there is one common database migration for all these modules - `configurations`.
+It's a table where will be stored all configuration for module's entities, about which we mentioned in the introduction of this guide.

+Second thing for decision, how will look our configuration table, is a purpose for which we will implement this Grid Editor module.
-In this table, there are storing all active items which will be added into Grid Editor content.
-We can try to make a module which will render a view with some entity items.
-It's possible to understand that we make a module which will offer to us (administrators) an option for printing items from our entity in some Grid Editor content on public website then.
+We can try to make in this example a module which will render a view with some model items.
+It's possible to understand that we make a module which will offer to us (administrators) an option for printing items from our model items in some Grid Editor content on public website then.
 Let's start to develop it.

 For the first step of course, we need to create a database migration: